 - On the Symbol page in the Property Manager, change the Symbol frequency to 0.

-- On the Labels page, check the box next to Display labels.
+- On the Labels page, change the Label column to the column with the symbols.

 - Set both the Horizontal alignment and the Vertical alignment to Center, so the label appears right where the symbol was.